 And this kind of tourism is important, too.
 From spring to autumn, Budapest’s Jewish quarter swells with heritage and remembrance visitors from all over the world.
 Some come to see their personal roots, while others come simply to better understand the unique culture and all-too-common tragedy of Budapest’s Jewish population.

 As Eastern Europe becomes an increasingly enticing river cruise destination for North Americans — what the New York Times aptly described as the ‘Roots and Rivers’ trend — learning from the stories this neighborhood tells will no doubt become more common, as well.

 And that can only be a good thing.

-We explored Budapest’s Jewish Quarter with Viking River Cruises on their Passage to Eastern Europe river cruise.
+We visited as guests of Viking River Cruises on their Passage to Eastern Europe river cruise.
 This 11-day, 5 country cruise took us from Budapest to Bucharest, and included stops and excursions in Hungary, Croatia, Serbia, Bulgaria and Romania.
 At the time of writing, sailings are still available for 2017, with 2018 sailings starting on March 14.